Chart Color Schemes

 Piara Waters - Forrestdale lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Piara Waters - Forrestdale's population was approximately 22,432 as of November 2025.
-This figure represents an increase of 6,383 people since the 2021 Census, which reported a population of 16,049.
-The growth is inferred from ABS data showing an estimated resident population of 20,548 in June 2024 and an additional 1,598 validated new addresses since the Census date.
-This results in a density ratio of 583 persons per square kilometer.
-Piara Waters - Forrestdale's growth rate of 39.8% between the 2021 Census and November 2025 exceeded both national (8.9%) and state averages, indicating significant population expansion.
-Interstate migration contributed approximately 57.4% to overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+Based on AreaSearch's analysis, Piara Waters - Forrestdale's population is around 22,810 as of Feb 2026.
+This reflects an increase of 6,761 people (42.1%) since the 2021 Census, which reported a population of 16,049 people.
+The change is inferred from the estimated resident population of 20,548 from the ABS as of June 2024 and an additional 1,595 validated new addresses since the Census date.
+This population level equates to a density ratio of 593 persons per square kilometer, providing significant space per person and potential room for further development.
+Piara Waters - Forrestdale's 42.1% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 57.4% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 based on a 2022 base year.
-For areas not covered by this data, AreaSearch employs growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023 using 2022 data) to estimate post-2032 growth.
-Future population dynamics suggest a significant increase for Piara Waters - Forrestdale, with an expected rise of 6,559 persons by 2041 based on the latest annual ERP population numbers, reflecting an overall increase of approximately 20.8% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast, with the area expected to increase by 6,559 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.8% in total over the 17 years.

 Frequently Asked Questions - Population